An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Abstract

 \section{Abstract}

-We propose a method based on optimal transport theory for causal inference in classical treatment and control study designs.
-Our approach sheds a new light on existing approaches and generalizes them to settings with high-dimensional data.
-The implementation of our method leverages recent advances in computational optimal transport to produce an estimate of high-dimensional counterfactual outcomes.
-The benefits of this extension are demonstrated both on synthetic and real data that are beyond the reach of existing methods.
-In particular, we revisit the classical Card \& Krueger dataset on the effect of a minimum wage increase on employment in fast food restaurants and obtain new insights about the impact of raising the minimum wage on employment of full- and part-time workers in the fast food industry.
+We propose a nonlinear difference-in-differences method to estimate multivariate counterfactual distributions in classical treatment and control study designs with observational data.
+Our approach sheds a new light on existing approaches like the changes-in-changes- and the classical semiparametric difference-in-differences estimator and generalizes them to settings with multivariate heterogeneity in the outcomes.
+The main benefit of this extension is that it allows for arbitrary dependence and heterogeneity in the joint outcomes.
+We demonstrate its utility both on synthetic and real data.
+In particular, we revisit the classical Card \& Krueger dataset, examining the effect of a minimum wage increase on employment in fast food restaurants; a reanalysis with our method reveals that restaurants tend to substitute full-time- with part-time labor after a minimum wage increase at a faster pace.\footnote{A previous version of this work was entitled "An optimal transport approach to causal inference."}